-(1) Develop a hypothesis on a topic that is interesting to you.
+- (1) Develop a hypothesis on a topic that is interesting to you.
 Briefly explain why you think it would be important and worthwhile to test your hypothesis.
 Also explain why you think your hypothesis is plausible.
-For example, you might note how your hypothesis can be inferred from some sociological theory, how the hypothesis is consistent with your own personal observations, etc. Try to show that you have given some thought to the problem before blindly going out to investigate it.

-(2) Design either a lab or a field experiment to test your hypothesis.
-Ideally, the experiment will be something that could reasonably be conducted by a researcher with a small grant (or even by a student such as you).

-(3) Discuss the following:

-(a) How would you set the stage?
+For example, you might note how your hypothesis can be inferred from some sociological theory, how the hypothesis is consistent with your own personal observations, etc. Try to show that you have given some thought to the problem before blindly going out to investigate it. - (2) Design either a lab or a field experiment to test your hypothesis.
+Ideally, the experiment will be something that could reasonably be conducted by a researcher with a small grant (or even by a student such as yourself). - (3) Discuss the following: - (a) How would you set the stage?
 What "cover story" (if any) would you use?
 That is, if your experiment uses deception, how would you keep subjects from becoming suspicious of the true nature of the experiment?
-Also, be sure to note just who your subjects would be (e.g., college students, riders on a subway, etc.), and where the experiment would take place.

-(b) Explain how you would construct the treatment and manipulate the independent variables.
+Also, be sure to note just who your subjects would be (e.g., college students, riders on a subway, etc.), and where the experiment would take place. - (b) Explain how you would construct the treatment and manipulate the independent variables.
+Explain why you feel your variables have measurement validity, i.e. they really are good ways of measuring the concepts you are interested in.
 Be very explicit as to what the treatment would be, and explain why you think the treatment is appropriate given your hypothesis.
-Also explain how you would go about controlling for extraneous influences - for example, would you use random assignment to groups?
-If you didn't (or couldn't) use random assignment, what would you do to safeguard against threats to internal validity?

-(c) Discuss how you would measure the dependent variable.
+Also explain how you would go about controlling for extraneous influences for example, would you use random assignment to groups?
+If you didn't (or couldn't) use random assignment, what would you do to safeguard against threats to internal validity? - (c) Discuss how you would measure the dependent variable.
 Again, be very explicit as to what the dependent variable is, and why you think it is appropriate.
-Note whether you would rely on the respondent's own reports, or whether you would rely on observations of his/her actions.

-(4) Critique your experiment.
+Note whether you would rely on the respondent's own reports, or whether you would rely on observations of his/her actions. - (4) Critique your experiment.
 Note how well or how poorly it deals with threats to internal and external validity.
 Be sure to note the advantages and disadvantages of the type of setting you have chosen.
 Point out any problems you think you may encounter.
-Most research is not perfect, and good researchers recognize and acknowledge the limitations of their work.

-(5) Not including tables or figures, the paper should be typed, double-spaced, and approximately 5 to 8 pages long.
+Most research is not perfect, and good researchers recognize and acknowledge the limitations of their work. - (5) Not including tables or figures, the paper should be typed, double-spaced, and approximately 5 to 8 pages long.

-HINTS:
+TIPS: